Boarding (transport): Water transport

-In water transport a boarding onto a watercraft can be done while it is located in harbour or at sea.
+In water transport a boarding onto a watercraft can be done while it is located moored or anchored.

 Buses

 Passengers board buses in the United Kingdom by either indicating to the bus driver they want to board (by queuing up at the bus stop or by holding out an arm) or by boarding when a bus has stopped at a bus station.

 Once on board passengers can either purchase a ticket for their journey or they can show a travel pass (such as an Oyster card when passengers travel on London buses).

 On long-distance buses in Europe tickets are usually checked upon boarding whereas in Latin America fares or tickets are collected on the moving bus by an assistant to the driver.